mousebrains/goflow/README.md

 ## Spatial Transferability limitation

-A limitation of the current goflow paradigm is that trafernsability of training to far off target regions is still lacking.
+A limitation of the current goflow paradigm is that traferability of trained models to far off target regions is still lacking.
 A key reason is related to input normalization, which remains difficult to address because there is no climatology of log[grad T], our input variable.
 This can be alleviated by normalizing the input log[grad T] at each spatial point with the mean and variance across time
 (this is an year for the LLC4320 solution).
 However this is still being tested.
 For adjacent regions, inpBN=True (a default which enables input Batch Normalization)